haniffalab/webatlas-pipeline/sphinx/setup.rst

 Columns definitions:

-- ``title`` is the project/experiment title which can have multiple datasets
+- ``project`` is the project/experiment name which can have multiple datasets

 - ``dataset`` is the name of the dataset